leepatpl/RepData_PeerAssessment1/PA1_template.md

 ### Imputing missing values

-1. Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NA's)
+#### Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NA's):

 ```r